SabaLab/diffEnrich/README.md

 three, it will not re-write any of the data sets.
 It will still however, let the user know it is not writing out new data sets and still generate the named list object.
 Users can generate ‘same-day/same-version’ data sets in different directories if they so choose.
-Additionaly, *get\_kegg* can be used to read in saved versions of the txt files generated from a previous call (like those displayed above), and generate an R list object that is compatible with downstream functions.
+Additionally, *get\_kegg* can be used to read in saved versions of the txt files generated from a previous call (like those displayed above), and generate an R list object that is compatible with downstream functions.